sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 explaining that the shelter has done all it can to find the previous owner of the animal.

+.. warning:: If you have the "Intake" option set of "Register microchips after", the AVID publisher will ignore it.
+Instead, AVID have a "selfreg" parameter, which ASM will always set so the shelter is always logged as the secondary contact on a chip.

 idENTICHIP/Anibase UK
 ---------------------